openshift/enhancements/enhancements/machine-config/manage-boot-images.md

 	MachineManagers []MachineManager `json:"machineManagers"`
 }

-// MachineManager contains identifying information of a machine management resource(eg. a machineset) that will be
+// MachineManager describes a target machine resource that is registered for boot image updates.
+It stores identifying information
-// registered for boot image updates.
-This is likely to evolve as support for more machine management resources are added. type MachineManager struct {
+// such as the resource type and the API Group of the resource.
+It also provides granular control via the selection field. type MachineManager struct {
 	// resource is the machine management resource's type.
-	//
-	// The following values are accepted:
+	// The only current valid value is machinesets.
-	// - MachineSets: The machine manager will only register resources of the type MachineSet, which may belong to MachineAPI or ClusterAPI.
+	// machinesets means that the machine manager will only register resources of the kind MachineSet.
-	//
 	// +kubebuilder:validation:Required
 	Resource MachineManagerMachineSetsResourceType `json:"resource"`

 	// apiGroup is name of the APIGroup that the machine management resource belongs to.
-	//
-	// The following values are accepted:
+	// The only current valid value is machine.openshift.io.
-	// - MachineAPI: The machine manager will only register resources that belong to MachineAPI APIGroup.
+	// machine.openshift.io means that the machine manager will only register resources that belong to OpenShift machine API group.
-	//
 	// +kubebuilder:validation:Required
 	APIGroup MachineManagerMachineSetsAPIGroupType `json:"apiGroup"`

 	// selection allows granular control of the machine management resources that will be registered for boot image updates.
-	//
 	// +kubebuilder:validation:Required
 	Selection MachineManagerSelector `json:"selection"`
 }